BRYN4444/HitmanRoulette/README.md

+Hitman™, Hitman™2, the Hitman™ logo, images, and text are the property of IO Interactive A/S.

 # ABOUT

 Hitman Roulette is a tool that aims to give new ideas on how to complete missions in Hitman 2 (2018) by giving a set of random guidelines to follow when playing.
 Currently it randomizes things such as entry/exit point, kill method and worn disguise, as well as a set of extra variables, some of which are generic and some mission specific.